petm5/cheesecraft-website/README.md

 'modules/image/erofs.nix': Outputs a compressed EROFS filesystem based on the given Nix store contents.
 Based on a pull request that was not merged into `Nixpkgs` yet.

-'modules/image/ab-image.nix`: Configures and builds a Nixlet disk image.
+`modules/image/ab-image.nix`: Configures and builds a disk image with A/B system partitions.
 The filesystems are configured to mount the partition containing the Nix store of the current system version.
 The flashable disk image is built via `systemd-repart`. `systemd-repart` runs in the booted Nixlet system as well to expand the flashed image on first boot.
 Finally, `systemd-sysupdate` is configured to periodically fetch and install system updates from the releases section of the GitHub repo.

 `modules/image/ab-image-release.nix`: Pulls the update files and disk image together into a format suitable for `systemd-sysupdate` and GitHub releases.